pantsman-jp/hon-log/docs/README.en.md

 ### 3. Intuitive UI/UX
 - **Filter & Sort**: Instantly filter by "Reviewed/Unreviewed" or "Specific Tags," and sort by "Rating," "Date," or "Title."
+- **Statistics**: Click the "Statistics" button on the main screen to view author loan frequency and monthly loan trend charts.
 - **Auto Update Checker**: Notifies you of the latest releases via GitHub API on startup.
 - **DB Maintenance**: Easily reset your data using the "Clear All" button.